Writer Profile

 Volunteer Information Support

-We summarize volunteer information recruited by each city and town in Oku-Noto, as well as Ishikawa Prefecture, and post it daily on X. Since many volunteers are still needed due to the multiple disasters caused by the floods in September, we are continuing this activity as of November.
+We summarize and post volunteer recruitment information from various municipalities in Oku-Noto and Ishikawa Prefecture daily on X. Since many volunteers are still needed due to the multiple disasters caused by the September floods, we are continuing this activity as of November.

-From January to February, wide-area secondary evacuation was carried out from the Oku-Noto region, where house and infrastructure damage was significant, to the southern part of the prefecture and other prefectures.
-The 1.5-tier evacuation centers established by the prefecture in Kanazawa City and other locations served as relay points for more than 10,000 people to move to secondary evacuation sites such as hotels and inns within and outside the prefecture.
-Although these centers were established with the assumption of a stay of a few days before moving on, in reality, a certain number of long-term residents, such as elderly people who found it difficult to live in hotels, emerged, and continuous health support was provided by public health nurses, welfare professionals, rehabilitation professionals, nurses, and social workers.
-IT DART, together with the National Council of YMCAs of Japan, supported the operation of the 1.5-tier evacuation centers, primarily providing management support for the care information of residents.
-Furthermore, to provide seamless care after residents move to their homes or temporary housing, we are working with the prefecture to digitize the care information of residents that was managed on paper and provide it to the municipalities they move to.
+From January to February, wide-area secondary evacuations were carried out from the Oku-Noto region, which suffered heavy damage to housing and infrastructure, to the southern part of the prefecture and other prefectures.
+The 1.5-tier evacuation centers established by the prefecture in Kanazawa City and elsewhere served as relay points for over 10,000 people moving to secondary evacuation sites such as hotels and inns within and outside the prefecture.
+Although these centers were established with the assumption of a stay of a few days, in reality, a certain number of long-term residents occurred, such as elderly people for whom living in a hotel was difficult, and continuous health support was provided by public health nurses, welfare workers, rehabilitation professionals, nurses, and social workers.
+IT DART, together with the National Council of YMCAs of Japan, supported the operation of 1.5-tier evacuation centers, primarily assisting in the management of care information for residents.
+Furthermore, to ensure seamless care after residents move to their homes or temporary housing, we are working with the prefecture to digitize the care information of residents that was managed on paper and provide it to the municipalities of their new locations.

-Such activities cannot be implemented by a single organization alone.
-Collaboration with the administration and Social Welfare Councils in the affected areas, cooperation with JVOAD, which coordinates support, and networking during normal times with organizations that provide direct support sustain timely support activities that meet the needs of the affected areas.
+Such activities cannot be carried out by a single organization alone.
+Collaboration with local governments and social welfare councils in the affected areas, cooperation with JVOAD (an organization that coordinates support), and networking during normal times with organizations that provide direct support underpin timely support activities that meet the needs of the disaster-affected areas.

-Furthermore, in carrying out our activities, we have received support from various individuals and organizations other than IT DART members.
+Furthermore, in carrying out these activities, we have received support from various individuals and organizations beyond the members of IT DART.
 In particular, through Keio University Vice-President Keita Yamauchi, Keio University Councilor Mitsuru Mitani, and Mr. Tadateru Mitani (Secretary General of the Ishikawa Prefecture Mita-kai), volunteers from Mitani Sangyo Co., Ltd., headquartered in Ishikawa Prefecture, participated in local activities.
-Similarly, PFU Limited, also headquartered in Ishikawa Prefecture, as well as NTT DOCOMO, INC., SoftBank Corp., Internet Initiative Japan Inc., Mobile Radio Center, Inc., PSCP Inc., Sakuraya Co., Ltd., and many other companies and organizations have continued to provide support such as IT equipment, software licenses, communication devices, and information terminals.
+We also continue to receive support for IT equipment, software licenses, communication devices, and information terminals from PFU Limited, also headquartered in Ishikawa Prefecture, as well as NTT DOCOMO, INC., SoftBank Corp., Internet Initiative Japan Inc., Mobile Radio Center Foundation, PSCP Inc., Sakura-ya Co., Ltd., and many other companies and organizations.
 I would like to take this opportunity to express my gratitude.

-In the disaster response to the 2024 Noto Peninsula Earthquake, while disaster response using information technologies such as drones and IC cards was attempted, challenges in information infrastructure and information management became apparent, especially as evacuation forms became more diverse, such as wide-area evacuees.
-Identifying wide-area evacuees and delivering timely information on municipal disaster response and infrastructure recovery status are essential measures for maintaining the connection between disaster victims and the region and for regaining life in Noto.
-Furthermore, ensuring that the care needs of disaster victims who require support, such as the elderly, are handed over to the next supporter even as their location changes from primary evacuation centers to 1.5-tier evacuation centers, secondary evacuation centers, and then temporary housing is important from the perspective of disaster case management, which the national government is promoting as continuous livelihood reconstruction support tailored to each individual victim.
-A shift is required from information management that attempts to isolate and solve the immediate challenge of "disaster response" to information management that consistently supports livelihood reconstruction from the victim's perspective throughout the changing phases of the disaster.
+In the disaster response to the 2024 Noto Peninsula Earthquake, while disaster response using information technologies such as drones and IC cards was attempted, challenges in information infrastructure and information management became clear, especially as evacuation forms diversified, such as wide-area evacuees.
+Identifying wide-area evacuees and delivering timely information on municipal disaster responses and infrastructure recovery status are essential measures for maintaining the connection between victims and the region and reclaiming life in Noto.
+Furthermore, ensuring that the care needs of victims requiring support, such as the elderly, are handed over to the next supporter even as they move from primary evacuation centers to 1.5-tier centers, secondary centers, and then temporary housing is important from the perspective of Disaster Case Management, which the government promotes as continuous livelihood reconstruction support tailored to each individual victim.
+A shift is required from information management that tries to solve the immediate problem of "disaster response" to information management that consistently supports livelihood reconstruction from the victim's perspective throughout the changing phases of a disaster.

 On the other hand, if such information management is left to the efforts of those on the ground, the burden on evacuation center operators will increase, leading to variations in implementation.
-Personnel on the ground are constantly operating unfamiliar evacuation centers with a sense of tension while paying attention to the safety of both victims and supporters.
-Under such circumstances, even if they know it is beneficial for the victims, it is not easy to continuously carry out coordination with the parties to whom information is handed over or to summarize information.
-Creating a "systematization" to realize appropriate information management while reducing the burden on the ground will be a future challenge.
+Staff on the ground are always operating unfamiliar evacuation centers with a sense of tension while paying attention to the safety of both victims and supporters.
+In such a situation, even if they know it is beneficial for the victims, it is not easy to continuously carry out coordination with the person taking over the information or summarizing the information.
+Creating a "systematization" to achieve appropriate information management while reducing the burden on the ground will be a challenge for the future.

-In the 2024 Noto Peninsula Earthquake, various new measures were implemented, such as the establishment and operation of 1.5-tier evacuation centers to realize smooth wide-area evacuation, information collection projects to understand the needs of elderly victims in evacuation centers or at home and connect them to appropriate support, and the creation of databases for the collected needs information and the status of victims across the entire prefecture.
-On the other hand, challenges also arose, such as the insufficient IT environment at evacuation centers, the fact that care records at 1.5-tier evacuation centers were paper-based, and the duplication of victim databases between municipalities and the prefecture.
+In the 2024 Noto Peninsula Earthquake, various new measures were implemented, such as the establishment and operation of 1.5-tier evacuation centers to achieve smooth wide-area evacuation, information collection projects to understand the needs of elderly victims in evacuation centers or at home and connect them to appropriate support, and the creation of databases for collected needs information and the status of victims across the entire prefecture.
+On the other hand, challenges also arose, such as insufficient IT environments at evacuation centers, care records at 1.5-tier centers being paper-based, and the duplication of victim databases between municipalities and the prefecture.
 However, these can be called "homework for the future" that became clear precisely because various supporters, including the prefecture, municipalities, and the private sector, boldly tackled better information management.
-National-level efforts are required for information management plans based on the premise of wide-area evacuation, information sharing systems based on the premise of collaboration between the administration and private support, and the construction and environmental improvement of information systems to support them.
-A review of challenges and policy recommendations should be conducted to ensure that the experience of the 2024 Noto Peninsula Earthquake is not forgotten but used as a lesson, and I intend to work on this to the best of my ability.
+National-level efforts are required for information management plans based on the premise of wide-area evacuation, information sharing systems based on the premise of collaboration between the government and private support, and the construction of information systems and environment preparation to support them.
+A review of challenges and policy recommendations should be conducted to ensure that the experience of the 2024 Noto Peninsula Earthquake is not forgotten but used as a lesson, and I intend to work on this to the best of my limited ability.

 Finally, I would like to comment on the floods that occurred in the Noto Peninsula in September.
-Large earthquakes cause land subsidence and weakening, increasing the risk of floods and sediment disasters.
+Large earthquakes cause ground subsidence and weakening, increasing the risk of floods and landslides.
 Furthermore, in Japan, where there is insufficient land, there are cases where the installation sites for emergency temporary housing must inevitably be in locations with high disaster risk.
-In the summer, damage from typhoons and heavy rains caused by linear rainbands occurs frequently throughout Japan.
-To avoid repeating such damage, reconstruction plans for earthquake disasters that are expected to take more than a year to recover from should be formulated based on the recognition that there is a high probability of a compound disaster.
+In the summer, damage from heavy rains caused by typhoons and linear rainbands occurs frequently throughout Japan.
+To avoid repeating such damage, in earthquake disasters where recovery is expected to take more than a year, reconstruction plans should be formulated based on the recognition that there is a high probability of a compound disaster.

 *Affiliations and titles are as of the time this magazine was published.